restx/restx/docs/ide-eclipse.md

 Your project is now setup, you're ready to start coding!

+If this is your first time with RESTX and followed this doc with the generated app, you probably want to [try it out now!](try-generated-app.html)

 ## Using Apache Maven Support

 If you have chosen to use Maven and [have generated a pom](getting-started.html) for the project (or hand written one following the [provided instructions](manual-app-bootstrap.html)), then you can use Eclipse Maven support (through the m2e plugin) to import the project.